 Bulma v’s Bootstrap Comparison

-If you are coming bootstrap the learning curve isn’t too much difference.
+If you are coming bootstrap the learning curve isn’t too much different.
 Bootstrap has a big community because it’s been around a long time.
 Therefore, as a result, Bootstrap has an extensive range of tools, like themes and plugins available.
 Both the latest version of Bulma and Bootstrap 4 work with the flexbox grid which most modern-day browsers support.
 If you want to support older browsers like IE9 then the stable 3.3.7 version of bootstrap would be a suitable alternative.
 Bulma comes with Font Awesome support out of the box whilst Bootstrap features better accessibility.
 Take a look at the comparison in more detail on the Bulma website.

 |Weight||Bootstrap 4||Bootstrap 3||Bulma|